mehulagg/gitlab_test/doc/development/integrations/how_to_run_jenkins_in_development_environment.md

 ## Configure GitLab

-GitLab doesn't allow requests to localhost or the local network.
+GitLab does not allow requests to localhost or the local network.
 When running Jenkins on your local machine, you need to turn this off.

 1. On your GitLab instance, go to the admin area > Settings > Network
 1. Expand `Outbound requests` and make sure `Allow requests to the local network from web hooks and services` and `Allow requests to the local network from system hooks` is active

 Read more about it [here](https://docs.gitlab.com/ee/security/webhooks.html)

 Jenkins uses the GitLab API and needs an access token.

 1. On your GitLab instance, when you are logged in go to Settings > Access Tokens
 1. Create a personal access token with access to the API.
 Remember the token